 How We Made the R2-D2 Nerd Shelf

 Four days before Christmas, we went to Lowe’s and came home with a single 4′ x 8′ sheet of hardwood plywood.
 From this, and a spare 2×4, some wood screws, some paint, and a cool LED light rope, we made this R2-D2 nerd shelf.
 I designed it, Greg built it, and together we painted it.
 The whole thing cost under $100.
-We gave it to Alexander this morning for Christmas and he loves it.
+We gave it to Alexa this morning for Christmas and she loves it.

 Here are some in progress photos:

 October 2016 Update: This shelf is the bomb.
 Every kid and Star Wars fan who comes to our house is amazed by it.
-We keep the LED lights on most of the time, and R2-D2 just sits in the corner, cheerful and content to display all of Alexander’s little bits and bobs.
+We keep the LED lights on most of the time, and R2-D2 just sits in the corner, cheerful and content to display all of Alexa’s little bits and bobs.
 It was time and money well spent!